zelanko/sql-docs.it-it/docs/big-data-cluster/active-directory-deployment-background.md

 ## <a name="semantics"></a>Semantica

-In sintesi, questa è la semantica dei parametri aggiunti nella versione CU5 per più cluster in un dominio:
+In sintesi, questa è la semantica dei parametri aggiunti in SQL 2019 CU5 per più cluster in un dominio:

 ### `subdomain`